 I did a lot of research on Cambridge Colleges; I wanted a College that was old, not too big, and not too small.
 I was also really attracted by the Visual Arts scene and the swimming pool.

 I loved the size, the friendliness, and how tucked away/unassuming Christ's is from the outside.
-Even when some students moved into accommodation in Jesus Lane in second year, they were never far from College, unlike housing for some other Colleges.
+Even when some students moved into the College's shared houses in Jesus Lane in second year, they were never far from College, unlike housing for some other Colleges, where shared houses can be on the other side of Cambridge.
 My friends from other Colleges are always pleasantly surprised by the beautiful Fellows’ Garden in Christ's.
 I didn’t use the swimming pool as much as I thought I would, but it’s a nice space, especially in Easter term.

 What advice would you give sixth formers considering Education?